NERSCPowering Scientific Discovery for 50 Years

 A Hierarchical Model

-The team spent the past year developing Celeste, a hierarchical model designed to catalog stars, galaxies and other light sources in the universe visible through the next generation of telescopes, explained Jeff Regier, a Ph.D. student in the UC Berkeley Department of Statistics and lead author on a paper outlining Celeste presented in July at the 32nd International Conference on Machine Learning.
-It will also enable astronomers to identify promising galaxies for spectrograph targeting, define galaxies they may want to explore further and help them better understand Dark Energy and the geometry of the universe, he added.
+The team spent the past year developing Celeste, a hierarchical model designed to catalog stars, galaxies, and other light sources in the Universe visible through the next generation of telescopes, said Jeff Regier, a Ph.D. student in the UC Berkeley Department of Statistics and lead author on a paper outlining Celeste presented in July at the 32nd International Conference on Machine Learning.
+It will also enable astronomers to identify promising galaxies for spectrograph targeting, define galaxies they may want to explore further, and help them better understand Dark Energy and the geometry of the Universe, he said.

 In addition, Celeste has the potential to significantly reduce the time and effort that astronomers currently spend working with image data, Schlegel emphasized.
-“Ten to 15 years ago, you’d get an image of the sky and you didn’t even know exactly where you were pointed on the sky.
-So the first thing you’d do is pull it up on the computer and click around on stars and try to identify them to figure out exactly where you were.
+“Ten to 15 years ago, you’d get an image of the sky, and you didn’t even know exactly where you were pointed on the sky.
+So the first thing you’d do is pull it up on the computer, click around on stars, and try to identify them to figure out exactly where you were.
 And you would do that by hand for every single image.”

 Applied Statistics